 How Can I Help Her Stop?

-- Evaluation: To begin with, you should have your daughter evaluated by an experienced mental health professional to find out what her reasons for hurting herself are and whether they may be connected to another disorder.
+Evaluation: Have your daughter evaluated by an experienced mental health professional to find out her reasons for hurting herself and whether cutting may be connected to another disorder.
 (Learn more about when to get your child counseling.)